ModellingWebLab/WebLab/docs/experiment_runner_rest_api.md

 1. Download model & protocol from supplied URLs
 2. Check protocol is applicable to model; send an 'inapplicable' callback if not and stop
 3. Send a 'running' callback ping
-4. Runs the experiment
+4. Runs the experiment, maybe sending further occasional 'running' callback pings
-5. Sends a callback response with the results
+5. Sends a final callback response with the results

 ### Experiment task responses